 Liguria is a windy place and the wind usually blows from the southeast, bringing humid and warmer air from the sea.
 Summer often comes to a close with dramatic thunderstorms that feel like they have jumped out of Mary Shelley’s Frankenstein.

-Liguria has some of the most stunning coastline in the Mediterranean: it includes the Cinque Terre, one of Italy’s top tourist attractions.
-Dramatic cliffs plunge into a deep blue sea; there are tiny rocky coves and beautiful seaside villages like the world-famous Portofino.
+Liguria has some of the most stunning coastline in the Mediterranean; it includes the Cinque Terre, one of Italy’s top tourist attractions.
+Dramatic cliffs plunge into a deep blue sea; there are tiny rocky coves and beautiful seaside villages, like the world-famous Portofino.
 That said, Liguria isn’t all about glitz.
 The Ligurians like the simple life and the hinterland is well off the tourist track.
 This is somewhere to have a truly Italian experience.

 Base yourself in Porto Venere.
 Spend the first day exploring the old town and take a boat trip to Palmaria Island, where there are great walks and some lovely beaches.
 The next day, take a boat trip to the Cinque Terre or across the bay to Lerici.

 With three weeks you have time to see all the highlights of Liguria.
 Start at the French border.
 The Mediterranean beckons, so spend the first night in Bordighera.
-Then head up into the mountains to the hilltop towns of first Apricale and then Triora.
-Then it’s time to head back for the coast via Taggia to Imperia.
+Then head up into the mountains to the hilltop towns of Apricale and Triora.
+Then it is time to head back for the coast via Taggia to Imperia.
 Take a trip back up into the mountains, basing yourself for a couple of nights in Borgomaro.
 Kick off week two exploring the area around Varazze and relaxing by the sea.
-After this you’ll be ready for the city life and four nights in Genoa.
+After this you’ll be ready for city life and four nights in Genoa.
 Week three gives you plenty of time to explore the Riviera di Levante as described in the one-week itinerary, but you will also have time to visit the medieval town of Sarzana.